onedata/onedata-documentation/docs/user-guide/cdmi.md

 | Data Objects  | regular files stored in user's Spaces     |
 | Object ID     | [fileId](data.md#file-path-and-id)        |

+Currently, Onedata supports CDMI version `1.1.1`.
+For more information about it please visit official CDMI [website](http://www.snia.org/cdmi).

+## Endpoints

-Storage elements (files and directories) can be accessed and managed in Onedata using CDMI queries under following paths:
+Files (and directories) can be accessed and managed in Onedata using CDMI queries on following paths:
 - `/cdmi/${FILE_PATH}`
 - `/cdmi/cdmi_objectid/${FILE_ID}`

-<TODO:

-Also, this method requires path resolution to be performed and as such is slower than referencing file using its own unique [fileId](data.md#file-path-and-id).
+It is advised to use the second approach (requests using file's own unique [fileId](data.md#file-path-and-id) file id instead of path) whenever possible as it has better performance (no path resolution needs to pe performed).

-When referencing files through CDMI using [file path](data.md#file-path-and-id), please remember that Onedata organizes all data into spaces, and space name is the first element of the file path - for example `CMS 1` in path below (make sure to urlencode the path):
+When referencing files through CDMI using file path, please remember that Onedata organizes all data into spaces, and space name is the first element of the file path - for example `CMS 1` in path below (make sure to urlencode the path):

 ```bash
 /cdmi/CMS%201/file.txt
 ```

-<TODO:
-jak ścieżka i katalog to katalog musi być zakończony /

-Currently, Onedata supports CDMI version `1.1.1`.
-For more information about it please visit official CDMI [website](http://www.snia.org/cdmi).
+Also, please note that there are strict rules on the format of path stating that directory path must always end with `/` (e.g. `/cdmi/MysSpace/dir1/`) while file path without it (e.g. `/cdmi/MysSpace/file1.txt`).

 ## Examples of usage